-The workshop aims to open up discussions on 1) challenges of the current modeling approaches in building science, 2) big data modeling paradigms that could be applicable in building science, urban infrastructure data modeling, 3) requirements on the data collection infrastructure required for increasing the volume of data collection, and 4) future research directions using urban big data.
-An important part of the workshop will be dedicated to accelerating the open-world deployment of developed technologies.
-For instance, how can the guidelines, model benchmarking, and standardization unlock the potential of the big data, buildings, urban scale occupant behavior modeling and energy consumption data.
+The workshop aims to open up discussions on 1.
+Big data modeling paradigms that could be applicable in building and urban science; 2.
+Requirements on the data collection infrastructure needed for these modeling paradigms; 3.
+Challenges faced by current modeling approaches; and 4.
+Future research directions to fully utilize building and urban big data.
+An important part of the workshop will be dedicated to accelerating the open-world deployment of developed technologies, and highlighting challenges encountered in real-world large-scale pilots.
+For instance, how can existing and upcoming guidelines on model benchmarking and standardization unlock the potential of big data, help us better understand occupant behavior, and optimize energy consumption on building- and urban-scale.

-BALANCES'21 will be held in conjunction with ACM BuildSys'21
+BALANCES'22 will be held in conjunction with ACM BuildSys'22

 The tentative presentation formats are regular oral presentation (15 minutes) and a spotlight presentation (2 minutes).

 Marios M. Polycarpou